VincentBailly/mpnp/README.md

 This package manager is optimized for performance in the context of working on a large nodejs-based monorepo.

+**Benchmark**

-Benchmark, (the measured scenarios are the three that are the most frequent when working with a monorepo.)
+The measured scenarios are the three that are the most frequent when working with a monorepo.

 [A simple monorepo](https://github.com/VincentBailly/TypeScriptMonoRepo/tree/hackathon)

 |        |  warm cache + clean repo | warm cache + warm repo | adding a new dependency (react) |